slevithan/oniguruma-to-es/README.md

 *Default: `false`.*

+Disables minifications that simplify the pattern without changing the meaning.

-By default, some simple minifications (like removing unneeded noncapturing groups) are performed during transpilation.
+Example: By default, unneeded noncapturing groups might be removed during transpilation.
 Setting this option to `true` disables such changes.

 > [!TIP]
-> The [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) library includes a sophisticated [Oniguruma optimizer](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md) that minifies and improves the search-time performance of Oniguruma regexes.
-If desired, you can call the optimizer first, and then pass its result to Oniguruma-To-ES.
-Although that isn't appropropriate in all cases (since it adds performance overhead and increases bundle size), the benefits of optimization do pass through when subsequently transpiling the pattern to JavaScript.
+> The [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) library includes a [regex optimizer](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md) that goes far beyond the basic, built-in minifications.
+If desired, you can call the optimizer first, and then use its result for transpilation.
+That isn't appropropriate in all cases (since it adds performance overhead and increases bundle size), but the benefits of optimization do pass through to the transpiled, JavaScript version of a regex.

 ## ✅ Supported features